 Introduction to New Thought

-Charles Fillmore married his wife, Myrtle, in Clinton, Mo., on March 29, 1881, and the newlyweds moved to Pueblo, Colo., where Charles established a real estate business with the brother-in-law of Nona Lovell Brooks, who was later to found the Church of Divine Science.
+Charles Fillmore married his wife, Myrtle, in Clinton, Mo., on March 29, 1881.
+The newlyweds moved to Pueblo, Colo., where Charles established a real estate business with the brother-in-law of Nona Lovell Brooks, who was later to found the Church of Divine Science.

 In 1889, Charles left his business to focus entirely on publishing a new periodical, Modern Thought.
-In 1890 they organized a prayer group that would later be called Silent Unity, and in the following year, the Fillmore's Unity Magazine was first published.
-On December 7, 1892, Charles and Myrtle penned their Dedication and Covenant:
+In 1890 they organized a prayer group that would later become Silent Unity.
+Unity Magazine was first published in 1891.
+Finally, on December 7, 1892, Charles and Myrtle penned their Dedication and Covenant:

 We, Charles Fillmore and Myrtle Fillmore, husband and wife, hereby dedicate ourselves, our time, our money, all we have and all we expect to have, to the Spirit of Truth, and through it, to the Society of Silent Unity.